-In January 2019, as building renovations were taking place near the cornerstone, New York Life retrieved and opened the capsule.
+Recently, as building renovations were taking place near the cornerstone, New York Life retrieved and opened the capsule.
 Its contents were carefully removed and inspected by CEO and Chairman of the Board Ted Mathas, former Chairman and CEO Sy Sternberg, and a company archivist.
 The video above documents the recovery and the opening of this historic artifact.

 Go back to our newsroom to read more stories.